Back-to-school transition, senior activities on Farmington Schools agenda

-Farmington Public Schools trustees will on May 19 discuss how students will celebrate the end of the school year and transition back to school.
+Farmington Public Schools trustees will on May 19 discuss how students will celebrate the end of this school year, and transition into the next.

 Their 6 p.m. electronic meeting agenda begins with recognition of Teachers of the year and Support Person of the Year.
 Trustees will discuss the Continuity of Learning Plan, in place as students learn from home during this school year, and the district’s technology plan.